 Don’t stay in Male (the capital) and Hulhumale for long, because there are no beaches for tourists, no sights.

 Picnic island trip.
-It includes visiting the neighbouring uninhabited island with/without lunch (barbecue).
+It includes visiting the neighboring uninhabited island with/without lunch (barbecue).
 They usually take rice, salads, and drinks when going on such a trip.
 Fish is cooked right there.
 The trip can last half a day or the whole day.
 And there can also be other tourists on the island.
 The cost depends on how far the island is located, on average it is $20-40 per person.
 When on uninhabited islands, you are free to wear bikinis.

 Don’t try to touch a manta ray.
-Otherwise it will just leave you and will never get back.
+Otherwise, it will just leave you and will never get back.
 A manta ray will touch you itself if it knows that there is no danger to it.